NHSDigital/nhs-notify-web-cms/docs/pages/get-started/get-started.md

 - [acceptable use policy (opens in a new tab)](https://digital.nhs.uk/services/nhs-notify/acceptable-use-policy){:target="\_blank"}
 - [privacy policy (opens in a new tab)](https://digital.nhs.uk/services/nhs-notify/transparency-notice){:target="\_blank"}

-## Get in touch to register your interest
+## Register your interest with NHS Notify

-If you think NHS Notify is right for your organisation or service, you can get in touch with our engagement team via <england.nhsnotify@nhs.net>.
+If you think NHS Notify is right for you, complete the following form to register your interest.
+This will open in a new tab.

-We'll contact you within 10 working days to find out more about what your service needs.
+We’ll contact you within 10 working days to find out more about your needs.

+{% include components/button.html
+    text="Register your interest"
+%}